florianneukirchen/scipy_filters/help/source/start.rst

 As usual, the processing algorithms can be called from the Python console or a script with :code:`processing.run()`.

-See also :doc:`pythonhelpers` for additional tools for working in the Python console.

 Kernel / Structure / Footprint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~